GoLP-IST/nata/README.md

 ## Contributing to nata

 Any type of contribution to nata is appreciated.
-If you have any issues, please report them [here](https://github.com/GoLP-IST/nata/issues).
+If you have any issues, please report them [by adding an issue on GitHub](https://github.com/GoLP-IST/nata/issues).
 But if you wish to directly contribute to nata, we recommend to setup a local development environment.
+Follow the instruction below for more details.

 ### Getting the source code